J4X-98/Writeups/CTFs/SEETF2023/PigeonBank/writeup.md

 PETH.flashLoan(address,uint256,bytes) (src/PETH.sol#77-95) ignores return value by Address.functionCallWithValue(_userAddress,data,_wad) (src/PETH.sol#84)
 ```

-To me the first one (reentrancy) looked more promising.
+To me, the first one (reentrancy) looked more promising.
 It means, that if we would be able to call the withdrawAll() function we could use the reentrancy vulnerability to fully drain the account.
-Unfortunately this function is protected by the onlyOwner modifier.
-As the Bank is the owner of PETH and it's only function that leads to withdrawAll() is protected using a reentrancy guard, we would need an additional puzzle piece to exploit this.
+Unfortunately, this function is protected by the onlyOwner modifier.
+As the Bank is the owner of PETH and its only function that leads to withdrawAll() is protected using a reentrancy guard, we would need an additional puzzle piece to exploit this.

 My next step was to use my [ParadigmCTFDebugTemplate](https://github.com/J4X-98/SolidityCTFToolkit/blob/main/forge/paradigmTester.sol) to be able to more easily debug.
 I just added the code accordingly and started to debug.